sbabic/swupdate/doc/source/roadmap.rst

 In case of rescue for HMI devices, it is often required to have a small GUI for an operator to set some parameters (network,..) and start an update.
-SWUpdate-GUI is released with a base set of features.
 The goal of this simple GUI is to have a low footprint compared to GUI developed with state of art frameworks.
 This lets to still have a rescue that fits in small devices.
 SWUpdate-GUI is already production-ready and delivered into final products.
-New features coud be developed.
+New features could be developed on demand.

 Test and Continuous Integration
 ===============================